Yuulis/LifeGame/README.md

 ## Feedback

-For problems about the installation and playing this, or suggestions to this README, please [submit a Github issue](https://github.com/Yuulis/LifeGame/issues).
+For problems about the download and playing this, or suggestions to this README, please [submit a Github issue](https://github.com/Yuulis/LifeGame/issues).

 ## Licence